-As more and more mine/ERW-affected countries approach the completion stage of identifying and clearing all mines/ERW, appropriate and context-specific national strategies will be increasingly central to facilitate timely survey and clearance completion and countries’ fulfilment of their convention obligations.
+As more and more mine and explosive remnants of war-affected countries approach the completion stage of identifying and clearing all mines/ERW, appropriate and context-specific national strategies will be increasingly central to facilitate timely survey and clearance completion and countries’ fulfilment of their convention obligations.

 Developing, implementing and monitoring national mine action strategies present affected countries with opportunities to strengthen their ownership of the mine/ERW programme and the coordination and management of their national programmes.
 Inclusive and participatory strategic planning processes bring relevant stakeholders together to better understand the country context, risks and opportunities and agree on the programme’s strategic orientation, including vision, goals, objectives and targets.
 They strengthen collaboration and information sharing and promote mine action's integration into broader development and humanitarian agendas.
 Strategic planning processes further provide stakeholders with important platforms to discuss challenges and problems in the mine action programme and to together identify solutions.
 As an external, neutral partner, GICHD play an important role in facilitating these processes.